 The Valve Store has always been a safe place to work.
 We of course have a Safety Committee made of salary and hourly employees, but it is ingrained in the culture and it shows.
 You can never be too safety conscious in a machining & manufacturing factory.
-And our parent organization, Emerson Corporation, which manufactures all kinds of gizmo worldwide, treats safety as a high priority as well.
+And our parent organization, Emerson Corporation, which manufactures all kinds of gizmos worldwide, treats safety as a high priority as well.

 Up until recently the company’s main safety coordinator was a dual job person, she was also our on-site Occupational Health Nurse.
 As our number of employees has grown, both the health portion and the safety portion became too big for one person.1 Enter, Richard.
 He is a nice enough guy and by all accounts a very intelligent individual.
 But, you knew there was something coming didn’t you?
 As sometimes really, really smart people are, he can be a little flaky.